 Reinertsen says that adding those three elements equals the Cost of Delay.
 He also introduced a model that assists organizations in determining the importance of each project and which one should be given priority.
 He calls this the Weighted Shortest Job First (WSJF).
 Essentially, WSJF is Cost of Delay divided by the Job Size.

 Now that the parameters and baseline formula has been established, the next step is to assign the value.
 What the user has to understand that the values are subject to what the team wants to use.
 Some use a Fibonacci Scale while others assign points agreed on by the team.

 There are several reasons why quantifying the Cost of Delays helps a company:

 - It improves the ROI delivered with a limited resource

 - It helps manage the demands of several stakeholders

 - Changes the focus of the discussion from cost and dates to Value and Urgency

-Doing this also helps a company test their assumptions regarding the project, thereby reducing the economic risk.
+Doing this also helps a company test its assumptions regarding the project, thereby reducing the economic risk.
 Following these three steps can make quantifying the CoD simpler: